a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop, ensuring no windows are open.
 File > Select All.
 Verify that the volume icons are selected.

 * Launch DeskTop.
 Select a volume icon.
 Drag it over an empty space on the desktop.
 Release the mouse button.
 Verify that the icon is moved.
 * Launch DeskTop.
 Select a volume icon.
 Drag it over an empty space on the desktop.
 Without releasing the mouse button, press the Escape key.
-Verify that the drag is cancelled and the icon does not move.
+Verify that the drag is canceled and the icon does not move.
 * Launch DeskTop.
 Select a volume icon.
 Drag it over another icon on the desktop, which should highlight.
 Without releasing the mouse button, press the Escape key.
-Verify that the drag is cancelled, the target icon is unhighlighted, and the dragged icon does not move.
+Verify that the drag is canceled, the target icon is unhighlighted, and the dragged icon does not move.
 * Launch DeskTop.
 Select a file icon.
 Drag it over an empty space in the window.
 Without releasing the mouse button, press the Escape key.
-Verify that the drag is cancelled and the icon does not move.
+Verify that the drag is canceled and the icon does not move.
 * Launch DeskTop.
 Select a file icon.
 Drag it over a folder icon, which should highlight.
 Without releasing the mouse button, press the Escape key.
-Verify that the drag is cancelled, the target icon is unhighlighted, and the dragged icon does not move.
+Verify that the drag is canceled, the target icon is unhighlighted, and the dragged icon does not move.

 * Repeat the following:
   * For these permutations, as the specified window area: